A good entrepreneur knows the importance of asking questions, a great entrepreneur knows how and when to ask the right kinds of questions.

 “All good leaders should ask questions.
 If you’re the smartest person in the room, you’re in the wrong room.
 Don’t be afraid to look like you don’t know it all.
 Growth is an ongoing process.” – COO Alliance

 What are the “right” kinds of questions for entrepreneurs to be asking to ensure that their business is growing and going well and that their business continues to go well?
 What do you as an entrepreneur need to focus on?

-Entrepreneurs all too often ‘Major in the Minors’ and get stuck asking questions about the details.
-And yes, the details matter.
-And the details will always get fixed.
+Entrepreneurs all often put a major focus on minor issues and get stuck asking questions about the details.
+Yes, of course, the details do matter and should and will always get fixed.
 However, instead of just asking the question about something specific, try using the details as particular examples to ask larger more systemic questions.

 People don’t fail, systems do.
 Look more in-depth at the systems that need to be fixed or created to ensure that everything in your company is running efficiently and effectively.

 Imagine a light is not working on one of your signs or that one of your company cars needed repairs that never happened.
 Rather than only asking, “Why isn’t the light on that sign working?” or “Why did this car not get repaired?” and focusing on those small issues, tie it into a bigger question to find the solution.

 A way to do that is, rather than asking why the sign isn’t working, ask something like this, “I noticed the light isn’t working on our sign.
 What systems do we have in place to ensure that all lights on all our signs are always working?”

 With questions like that, you can then find the fault in your system and fix it, or, if you don’t have a system, you then know you need to create one.
 Focusing only on the light at the moment will only find you a temporary solution.
 Fixing the system will ensure that it doesn’t happen again.